EvitaKnits/hitch-hound/README.md

 For the third sprint, I carried over one story and put back another story, towards the bottom of the backlog as I realised I would not be able to sort out all the permissions until I had the bulk of the reset of the development complete.
 50% of my stories for sprint 3 are must have, 25% should have and 25% could have.
 If I manage to complete these, I can always pull in some more stories.

 #### Sprint Retrospective
+I realised after the sprint had begun, that I needed a user story for creating the user profile page.
+I'd missed it when initially writing up my user stories.
+This has a list of issues assigned to the user on it however, so needs to be done later on in the project.
+I created it and put it further down the backlog.

 ### Future Development